Ryan Cargie, LPC

 Introduction:

-Ryan is a recent master’s graduate who obtained her graduate degree in Clinical Mental Health Counseling from Northwestern University.
+Ryan is a licensed professional counselor (LPC) who received a Master’s of Arts in Clinical Mental Health Counseling from Northwestern University.
 She earned a Bachelor of Science degree in Psychology with a minor in dance movement therapy from the University of Wisconsin-Madison.

 Therapeutic Approach: